 Because adding a new investing book to your collection costs less than a takeaway meal, it’s easy to do.

 Unsurprisingly, most people don’t buy one investing book – they buy two or three.
 If it costs very little to do so – why wouldn’t you?

 This allows people to get more than one viewpoint on a particular asset class or investing strategy.

 The benefits of doing this are numerous.
 Firstly, some investing authors can hold quite extreme or passionate viewpoints, which don’t reflect the ‘consensus’ in the rest of the finance industry.

 By purchasing more than one title, you are arming yourself with the appropriate context to identify such viewpoints, and avoid enshrining them in your view of the world without the broader ‘common sense’ perspective.

 Quirky or novel viewpoints aren’t to be avoided – it’s just important for beginner investors to learn the basics and core principles first before they move onto more disputed theories.

 Overall: cost is king

-In a world were success is measured in pounds or dollars, the learning medium which proves itself to be the lowest cost will instantly have mass-market appeal.
+In a world where success is measured in pounds or dollars, supporting home learning will be a smart move, as it is proving itself to be the lowest cost will instantly have mass-market appeal.

 It’s no wonder, therefore, that personal finance books continue to sell well in stores and online, when they offer the most affordable route into knowledge investing.